Month 2, Day 8, Monday 10:30 a.m.

 “His sentencing has been scheduled, and it’s going to be public,” Damien continued.

-This time, Sebastien didn’t let anything slip through his expression, seeming only mildly curious.
+This time, Sebastien’s expression didn’t slip, remaining mildly curious.
 “Is that normal?” he asked.
 “And don’t you have to hold a trial before sentencing?”

 “It is somewhat uncommon, though not quite as rare as a public execution,” Ana said, taking a delicate bite of her pastry.
-“Usually they hold public sentencing for the more high-profile cases, to remind everyone that the hammer of Crown law is still as powerful as ever.
-I suppose it’s not so surprising that they would do that with this one.
+“Usually they hold a public sentencing for the more high-profile cases, to remind everyone that the hammer of Crown law is still as powerful as ever.
 I would guess the trial is either ongoing or scheduled to complete before the sentencing.
-What did they charge him with exactly?”
+What did they charge him with, exactly?”
 With a distracted, indulgent smile, she handed off her second dessert to Waverly, who had already finished both of hers.

 “Eat, Sebastien,” Damien reminded.
 He waited for Sebastien to take a big, scowling bite before he continued.
 “They charged Mr. Naught with felony theft, conspiracy to commit treason, and being an accomplice to illegal magical practices.
 Plus some other things, like resisting arrest.”
 He waved a hand glibly.
-“Apparently there’s also a whole list of minor crimes he committed over the years and confessed to while in Harrow Hill.
-I didn’t memorize the whole list.”
+“There’s also a whole list of minor crimes he committed over the years and confessed to while in Harrow Hill.
+I didn’t memorize it.”